gtaybaz/test-for-all/README.md

 # test-bg

-Small service for saving and defaulting an agent's configuration (currently just Max Iterations).
+Small service for saving/defaulting an agent's configuration and validating agent names.